furic/Unity-Style-Guide/README.md

 ----------

-That’s all.
-This may go bigger when you adopt more latest .Net syntax.
-There are also a few other good [guidelines](https://github.com/justinwasilenko/Unity-Style-Guide) if you want to read [more](http://www.arreverie.com/blogs/unity3d-best-practices-folder-structure-source-control/).
-Free feel to follow this style if you think it’s reasonable and helpful, so we may create a better game dev world where code is clean and please to read. 😀
+That concludes our coding guideline.
+It's worth noting that these guidelines may expand as you incorporate more recent .Net syntax.
+If you're interested in further best practices, there are additional valuable [guidelines](https://github.com/justinwasilenko/Unity-Style-Guide) to [explore](http://www.arreverie.com/blogs/unity3d-best-practices-folder-structure-source-control/).
+Feel free to embrace this coding style, as it promotes clean and readable code, contributing to the enhancement of the game development community. 😊